crnbrdrck/Monopoly/API.md

 {
     "command": "PAY",
     "values": {
-        "from": int player_id or None,
+        "player_from": int player_id or None,
-        "to": int player_id or None,
+        "player_to": int player_id or None,
         "amount": int amount
     }
 }